Blankeos/Blankeos/README.md

 - Database: Postgres or SQLite (Turso or Cloudflare D1)
 - DevOps: Kamal, Dokku, Caprover, AWS SST (have yet to compare these)

-🧩 My perfect architectures:
-   - Monolithic Backend: Data-driven, vertically-sliced, and minimal Layers: (Routers, Controllers, Services, and Repository).
-   - Monolithic Metaframework: No separate backend, no router, no controller, and minimal Layers: (Services and Repository).
-   - For larger usecases: Domain-Driven Design.

-Recently played around with: Wails, SolidJS, Vike, and PostGIS.
-I'm really liking Solid + Vike 💙 so far.

 ### 💻 Projects

 - **[🦴 ScolioVis.app](https://scoliovis.app/)**.
 Automatically assess scoliosis severity using computer vision and machine learning.
 My undergrad thesis!